Titanochelon: Taxonomy

-The species "Testudo" gymnesica Bate, 1914 from the Lower Pliocene-Lower Pleistocene of the Balearic Islands was formerly suggested to be possibly attributable to this genus, but the taxon displays notable differences from the species assigned to Titanochelon.
+The giant tortoise species "Testudo" gymnesica Bate, 1914 from the Lower Pliocene-Lower Pleistocene of the Balearic Islands was formerly suggested to be possibly attributable to this genus, but the taxon displays notable differences from the species assigned to Titanochelon.
 Remains from the Pleistocene of Malta were also considered possibly attributable to this genus.
 In 2022, "Testudo" gymnesica and the Maltese species were assigned to the new genus Solitudo.

+In 2025, "Testudo" punica Arambourg, 1979 from the Early Pliocene of Ichkeul, Tunisia was suggested to be closely related and possibly belonging to Titanochelon, and was tentatively assigned to the genus as "Titanochelon" punicum.

 Evolutionary history

 Phylogenetic analyses have recovered Titanochelon as most closely related to Stigmochelys (the leopard tortoise), which is native to Africa, suggesting the genus has an African origin.
 Fossils have been recovered from across Europe beginning in the Early Miocene from Portugal, Spain, France, Switzerland, Germany, Austria, the Czech Republic, Greece, Bulgaria, and Anatolia.
-The youngest known defintiive remains of the genus are known from the Early Pleistocene Fonelas P-1 site of Granada in southern Spain, dating to around 2.0 million years ago.
+The youngest known definitive remains of the genus are known from the Early Pleistocene Fonelas P-1 site of Granada in southern Spain, dating to around 2.0 million years ago.
 Their extinction was likely related to climatic cooling due to the onset of glaciation at the beginning of the Pleistocene.